junkdog/beamterm/README.md

 | '🚀' (L)  | Emoji       | 0x1000   | 4096÷32=128, 4096%32=0 | Layer 128, Position 0 |
 | '🚀' (R)  | Emoji       | 0x1001   | 4097÷32=128, 4097%32=1 | Layer 128, Position 1 |

-The consistent modular arithmetic ensures that style variants maintain the same horizontal position within their respective layers, improving texture cache coherence.
+The consistent modular arithmetic ensures that style variants maintain the same vertical position within their respective layers, improving texture cache coherence.
 Double-width glyphs (both fullwidth characters and emoji) are rendered into two consecutive glyph slots (left and right halves), each occupying one cell position in the atlas.